See a trailer about Global Water Dances - Site-specific dance activism on six continents

 An opportunity to connect participants with water within and without, locally and globally.

 Each local event invites participation and teaches about our local and/or worldwide water crises.
-Taking responsibility for valuing and protecting water flows easily into other ways of caring for the plant (carbon footprint, recycling, etc).
+Taking responsibility for valuing and protecting water flows easily into other ways of caring for our planet (transition to renewables, reducing carbon footprint, recycling, etc).
 Local communities will be encouraged not only to dance, but to find ways to take action to solve their immediate water problems, thinking globally while acting locally.
 Therefore the initiators of Global Water Dances are also inviting community organizations to fringe the dance event with activities from environmental groups.

 Interested?
-If you want to volunteer for the High Falls Global Water Dances event in any way, email Leslee Rachel Cooper at firstname.lastname@example.org.
+If you want to volunteer for or participate in the High Falls Global Water Dances event in any way, call 845-687-3473 and ask to speak with Leslee Rachel Cooper.
+Or text 646-808-5780.
+Or email aboutvision at gmail.com and put Global Water Dances High Falls in the subject line.

 Also, check the map and see what other cities are participating.
 You can find out information on local contacts and more.